Skip to main content

 Design

 When you __enter__ the pool, it creates several Childs.
-These contain the actual child Processes, plus a duplex pipe to send tasks to the child and get results back.
+These contain the actual child Processes, plus a duplex pipe to send Tasks to the child and get Responses back.

 The child process just waits for payloads to appear in the pipe.
 It grabs the function and arguments from it, does the work, catches any exception, then sends the exception or result back through the pipe.
-Note that the function that the client gives to this library might return an Exception for some reason, so we return either [result, None] or [None, Exception], to differentiate.
+Note that the arguments and return functions to this function could be anything.
+(It's even possible that the function returns an Exception, instead of throwing one.)

 We keep a counter of how many tasks we've given to the child, minus how many results we've got back.
 When assigning work, we give it to a child chosen randomly from the set of children whose counter value is smallest. (i.e. shortest backlog)